Eleven strategies to improve sleep when you have tinnitus

 1. Use a better sound masking strategy

 If you still have some of your hearing, sound masking is the easiest-to-implement sleep improvement strategy for tinnitus sufferers.
 The idea here is very simple: play background noise (ideally at a level just under the volume of your tinnitus) to lower the perceived volume of the sound and help you ignore it so you can get to sleep.
+Research shows this can indeed lead to deeper sleep.

 Not everyone is able to mask the volume of their tinnitus, but even when you can’t drown it out, it can still be helpful because masking creates a wall of sound that blocks out quiet noises that might have otherwise awoken you.
 It also prevents you from having to wake up in complete silence, which is a challenging environment for many tinnitus sufferers.